 Biography

-Dr Maree Pardy is a social and cultural anthropologist and is a Lecturer in Community and International Development and International Studies, in the School of Humanities and Social Sciences.
+Dr Maree Pardy is an anthropologist and Snr.
+Lecturer in Community and International Development and International Studies, in the School of Humanities and Social Sciences.

 She joined Deakin University in 2016 after 10 years in Gender Studies and Gender and Development at the University of Melbourne.